freeletics/RxRedux/README.md

 # Redux Store
 A Store is basically an observable container for state.
-This library provides a kotlin extension function to create `.  .reduxStore<State, Action>(initialState, sideEffects, reducer)` to create such a state container.
+This library provides a kotlin extension function `.reduxStore<State, Action>(initialState, sideEffects, reducer)` to create such a state container.
 It takes an `initialState` and a list of `SideEffect<State, Action>` and a `Reducer<State, Action>`

 # Action